govwiki/SingleAuditRepo/README.md

 as merged document from all FileNameCrossReferenceList.xlsx partials in zip files.
 Merged FileNameCrossReferenceList.xlsx should be placed in dir_pdfs directory.

+# illinois.py
+Script for downloading pdf Illinois files from public ftp, merging in one if more pdf files in subdirectory
+then renaming files (and eventually uploading via FTP)

+Don't forget to fill illinois_parameters.txt with correct values

+Script is dependend on openpyxl, pdftk
+pip install -U openpyxl
+pdftk is used for merging (if more then one) pdf files
+on linux it can be installed sudo apt install pdftk
+on windows https://www.pdflabs.com/tools/pdftk-the-pdf-toolkit/pdftk_free-2.02-win-setup.exe (is link valid)
+pdftk.exe must be startable in dir_pdfs
+testing example in dir_pdfs via terminal on windows pdftk.exe file1.pdf file2.pdf cat output newfile.pdf

 # Licence
 GPL